22 Apr 2021 HYN Himalayan Yoga Academy

 3. Manipura (Solar plexus) Chakra

-The solar plexus chakra, or Manipura, is located in your stomach area.
+The solar plexus center, or Manipura, is located in your stomach area.
 It’s responsible for confidence and self-esteem, as well as helping you feel in control of your life.
 It gives the sense of “I can do”.
 This chakra is also responsible for the ‘gut feeling’.
 For the uninitiated, gut feeling is getting a cue about something which isn’t right for us.

 The beej mantra is “Ram’.
 Colour of the chakra: Yellow